 Why Cats Do a Lot of Licking

 Cats lick themselves to keep clean and lick their food bowls to get every bit of food in their tummies.
 Cats also lick other things to discover the world around them.
 It’s not all that uncommon to see a cat licking a tree, houseplant, bathtub, sink, and even weirder things.

 A cat’s tongue has a very rough surface which makes it a great grooming tool.
 This is why your cat licks themself often as they use their rough tongue to clean their body, tail, face, and paws.

 Cats also use their rough tongues to greet other cats to form bonds.
 Mother cats lick their newborn kittens incessantly to show affection and to stimulate their breathing and suckling.

 A cat can become obsessive about licking themselves to the point that they start losing fur.
 If your cat is licking themselves all the time, get in touch with your veterinarian.
-Maybe they have a skin allergy that requires treatment.
+Maybe they have parasites or a skin allergy that requires treatment.
 Just don’t allow the licking to get out of control wherein your cat is missing big patches of fur!

 As you can see, there are several possible reasons why your cat is licking the wall.
 Once you determine what is causing this behavior in your cat, you can find a solution.